“My sheep hear my voice, and I know them.” (John 10:27)

 Jesus knows those who are his.
 What is this knowledge?

-So when Jesus says, “I know them,” this means at least that he knows them by name; that is, he knows them individually and intimately.
+So, when Jesus says, “I know them,” this means at least that he knows them by name; that is, he knows them individually and intimately.
 They are not anonymous, lost in the flock.

-Verses 14–15 provide another insight: “I am the good shepherd.
+John 10:14–15 provides another insight: “I am the good shepherd.
 I know my own and my own know me, just as the Father knows me and I know the Father.”

 There is a real similarity between the way Jesus knows his Father in heaven and the way he knows his sheep.
 Jesus sees himself in the Father, and he sees himself in his disciples.

 To some degree Jesus recognizes his own character in his disciples.
 He sees his own brand mark on the sheep.
+This endears them to him.

 The apostle Paul puts it like this: “God’s firm foundation stands, bearing this seal: ‘The Lord knows those who are his’” (2 Timothy 2:19).